A New Boundary Condition on Reionization: Pearson Coefficient Physical Interpretation

 Once $T_{21}$ is in emission everywhere, the positive correlation between $T_{21}$ and SFRD saturates (blue dot).
 The saturation amplitude depends on the shot noise, which decorrelates the fields on small scales: for larger shot noise, the peak of $P(z)$ is farther below $1$.

 As the EoR begins, however, the Pearson coefficient drops quite rapidly: the departure from saturation cleanly marks the emergence of the first ionized bubbles, which are solely responsible for this deviation.
 The yellow dot highlights this point: in the SFRD$\times x_{\rm HI}$ panel, it anchors the moment when ionized regions become sufficient to drive a nonzero anticorrelation.
 In fact, before reionization, ${x}_{\rm HI}=1$ everywhere and $P_{\rm un}^{{\rm SFRD}\times x_{\rm HI}}\simeq 0$.
 Once the densest regions ionize, $P_{\rm un}^{{\rm SFRD}\times x_{\rm HI}}<0$.
 This transition propagates into SFRD$\times T_{21}$, forcing {\it $P(z)$ to fall from its saturation level}.
-Comparing with the first panel, we see that this occurs when $\bar{x}_{\rm HII}\sim 1\%$-$10\%$, which we label throughout as the {\it onset of reionization.
+Comparing with the first panel, we see that this occurs when $\bar{x}_{\rm HII}\leq 10\%$, which we label throughout as the {\it onset of reionization.
 This turnover in $P(z)$ provides a new way to detect it!}

-The point where the Pearson estimator departs from saturation and begins to decline indeed probes the smallest scales that are not shot-noise dominated, tracing the formation of the first ionized bubbles.
+While reaching the Pearson plateau is independent of the EoR onset (and its apparent alignment with $x_{\rm HII}\simeq 1\%$ in our fiducial model is coincidental), the point where the Pearson estimator departs from saturation and begins to decline indeed traces the formation of the first ionized bubbles, probing the smallest scales that are not shot-noise dominated.
 As reionization proceeds, the amplitude of $P(z)$ continues to decrease, eventually turning negative (red dot).
 This corresponds to the situation highlighted in Refs.~\cite{Moriwaki:2019dbg,Kannan:2021ucy}, where the sign flip of the correlation was argued to indicate that reionization is underway.
-In contrast to the turnover from saturation we focus on here, the zero crossing occurs roughly halfway through reionization, when $\bar{x}_{\rm HII}\sim 30\%$-$40\%$.
+In contrast to the turnover from saturation we focus on in this paper, the zero crossing occurs later into reionization, when $\bar{x}_{\rm HII}\gtrsim 20\%$.
 Instead, our $P(z)$ estimator uniquely captures the earliest stages of the EoR.

 Also, the SFRD$\times T_{21}$ estimator is more sensitive to the EoR evolution than the global signal itself, see second panel: the blue dot matches a still-rising $\bar{T}_{21}$; the $\bar{T}_{21}$ peak coincides here with $\bar{x}_{\rm HII}\!\sim \!10\%$; and the red dot with a still-large $\bar{T}_{21}$.
 Indeed, when the EoR begins, although $T_{21}(\vec{x},z)\!=\!0$ inside ionized regions, underdense IGM regions continue heating, raising their local $T_{21}$.
 These competing effects govern the $\bar{T}_{21}$ evolution and delay its null, making the exact position of these points parameter dependent.
 Unlike the $P(z)$ estimator, the global signal lacks sharp features solely related to the EoR onset.